William McBean

-Major-General William McBean (1 January 1819 - 22 June 1878) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major-General William McBean (1 January 1819 - 22 June 1878) was a Scottish officer in the British Army and a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 He was born in Inverness on New Year's Day, 1 January 1819, the son of John McBean (McBain), a shoemaker in Inverness, and his wife Ann Gordon.
 The year of his birth is found cited as 1818 and 1819, and his date of death is found cited as 22 June and 23 June 1878.
 The correct dates appear to be those recorded on inscriptions on his parents' gravestone in Inverness's old Chapel Yard and on the plinth supporting a bust of General McBean, donated by his brother's family, which is inside Inverness Town House.
 The inscription on the former states that he died at Woolwich 22 June 1878, and the inscription on the latter states he was Born at Inverness January 1819.
 Died at Woolwich 22nd June 1878.
 His father has been said to have been a ploughman, but General McBean's baptism record, and his parents' gravestone, placed there by him and his brother, confirms his father was a shoemaker.
 It is still possible that his father could have been a ploughman at some other point in his life, but there appears to be no evidence on this point.

 Around 1835 he enlisted as a private in the 93rd Sutherland Highlanders.
 He rose through the ranks and received a commission on 10 August 1854, at the rank of Ensign, being promoted to Lieutenant by December.
 In December 1854 he sailed to the Crimea and took part in the Siege of Sebastopol and the assaults on Redan on 18 June and 8 September 1855.
-He received the Crimean Medal with clasp, and the Turkish Crimea Medal.
+He received the associated campaign medals, the Crimea Medal with clasp and the Turkish Crimea Medal.

 Serving in the Indian Mutiny over and above his actions at Lucknow, he was present at the defeat of the Gwalior Contingent at Cawnpore, the affair at Kalee Nuddee, the affair of Alligunge, and Battle of Bareilly and the evacuation of the fort at Mithowli.